-2 Total Amounts
+Total Amounts

-The is a numeric range of dollar amounts that should be used to filter the total gifts on.
+Located in the Advanced Options, this is a numeric range of dollar amounts that should be used to filter the total gifts on.
 Note that this range is on the total amount of gifts per giving unit for the period / filters you've provided not a range of a specific gift.